 Collectors of vintage fashion jewelry have nearly all heard about Sarah Coventry jewelry, a favorite brand that was sold for several decades.
 But did you know that Sarah Coventry was just one of the lines produced by Emmons Jewelry, Inc.?

 Lyman K. Stuart, son of Charles H. Stuart, founded Emmons Home Fashions in 1948, naming the company in honor of his mother, Caroline Emmons Stuart.
-Soon afterward, the company's name was changed to Emmons Jewelry, Inc. Many references credit Charles with founding the company, but the most reliable sources name Lyman as the company's owner.
+Soon afterward, the company's name was changed to Emmons Jewelry, Inc.

 Emmons Jewelry was sold at home parties, a retailing practice that is still popular today to market jewelry and all sorts of other items.
-You may have attended a home party -- a hostess invites friends to attend, and products are showcased, from jewelry to housewares.
+You may have attended a home party where a hostess invites friends to attend and products are showcased, from jewelry to housewares.
 Hostesses typically earn products in exchange for their efforts, and the dollar value of their earnings increases as attendees make purchases.

 Emmons and Sarah Coventry Time Span and Jewelry Marks